docker/docs/content/faq/security/eci-faq.md

 `docker` build driver, nor Docker Desktop Kubernetes pods, Extension Containers, and [Dev Environments Containers](../../desktop/dev-environments/_index.md).

-### Does Enhanced Container Isolation protect containers launched prior to enabling ECI?
+### Does ECI protect containers launched prior to enabling ECI?

 No. Containers created prior to switching on ECI are not protected.
 Therefore, we recommend removing all containers prior to switching on ECI.

-### Does Enhanced Container Isolation affect the performance of containers?
+### Does ECI affect the performance of containers?

-Enhanced Container Isolation has very little impact on the performance of containers.
+ECI has very little impact on the performance of containers.
 The exception is for containers that perform lots of `mount` and `umount` system calls, as these are trapped and vetted by the Sysbox container runtime to ensure they are not being used to breach the container's filesystem.

-### With Enhanced Container Isolation, can the user still override the `--runtime` flag from the CLI ?
+### With ECI, can the user still override the `--runtime` flag from the CLI ?

-No. With Enhanced Container Isolation enabled, Sysbox is set as the default (and only) runtime for containers deployed by Docker Desktop users.
+No. With ECI enabled, Sysbox is set as the default (and only) runtime for containers deployed by Docker Desktop users.
 If a user attempts to override the runtime (e.g., `docker run --runtime=runc`), this request is ignored and the container is created through the Sysbox runtime.

-The reason `runc` is disallowed with Enhanced Container Isolation because it allows users to run as "true root" on the Docker Desktop Linux VM, thereby providing them with implicit control of the VM and the ability to modify the administrative configurations for Docker Desktop, for example.
+The reason `runc` is disallowed with ECI because it allows users to run as "true root" on the Docker Desktop Linux VM, thereby providing them with implicit control of the VM and the ability to modify the administrative configurations for Docker Desktop, for example.

 ### How is ECI different from Docker Engine's userns-remap mode?